weifeiwang0906/FinalProject-Group3/Code/prepocess and bert jinyi shang/README.md

 Data Prepocessing consists of Mislabel, CONTRACTION_MAP, @/#/http, Repetitive Letter, Abbreviation, Lowercase, punctuation, Stopwords and Keywords Variable.

 **Mislabel:**
 At the beginning, I grouped the train data by text and found there is a dozen of sentence have a different target, but the content of text are the same.
-Therefore, I CREATE a new column: target_relabeled and  revsie the mislabel manually.
+Therefore, I CREATE a new column: target_relabeled and  revise the mislabel manually.

 **Contraction map:**
 |Original|Converted|